Toric moment mappings and Riemannian structures: SO(6) coadjoint orbits

+\begin{prop} A fixed point of a given orbit fibres over a fixed point in a lower one. \end{prop}
-\begin{rem} The AGS Convexity Theorem combined with (i) the simple observation that fixed points of a higher orbit belong to fibres over fixed points in the base one, (ii) the fact that the base variety of the symplectic fibration is a symplectic manifold, allows us to ``recognize'' some coadjoint orbits from their images by $\mu_T$.
-For example, the image of a generic $SU(3)$ orbit is a hexagon, and in Figure~\ref{fibsu3} we see how the symplectic fibration \rf{fibr.su3} is detected by the moment map.
-In fact, the $\CP^1$-fibres over the fixed points in $\CP^2$ (vertices of the triangle) are mapped to segments anchored at the fixed points of the generic orbit. \end{rem}

-Similar phenomena occur in the case of $SU(4)$.
-A more detailed explanation of Figure~\ref{2fibrazioni} will be given in the next section.
+This fact enables one to determine the image via $\mu_T$ of a fibre over fixed point in a lower orbit, i.e. the covex hull of fixed points contained in the fibre.
+Toric manifolds ($dimT=1/2\, dim M$) can be recognized by their moment (Delzant) polytopes.
+We will provide several examples of how symplectic fibrations over (symplectic submanifolds of) coadjoint orbits are efficiently illustrated by the moment map, even though the torus actions are typically low-dimensional and thus \emph{not} toric.
+For example the image of a generic $SU(3)$ orbit is a hexagon, and in Figure~\ref{fibsu3} we see how the symplectic fibration \rf{fibr.su3} is detected by the moment map.
+In fact, the $\CP^1$-fibres over the fixed points in $\CP^2$ (vertices of the triangle) are mapped to segments anchored at the fixed points of the generic orbit.
+Analogous considerations enable us to capture graphically the essence of the symplectic fibrations \rf{trianglefibr3} just comparing the moment polytopes as represented in Figure~\ref{2fibrazioni} and Figure~\ref{fibsu3II}.
+A more detailed explanation of this observation emerges in the context of Section~3, other examples are given in Section~4.

+\begin{rem} Observe that $U(2)\times U(1)$ is a subgroup of $SO(4)\times SO(2)$ which suggests that $\sD$ fibres symplectically over $\sG$ with fibre $\CP^1$ (denote this projection by $\pi_2'$).
+In contrast with Proposition~\ref{cosimpfibr} we cannot find a representative of the lower orbit and an element of the fibre over it in the same Weyl chamber.
+For example compare the stabilizers of $(\alpha,\alpha, \beta)\in\sD$ and $(0,0,\beta)\in\sG$.
+We will return to this case in Section~4. \end{rem}